 On the following day he appeared to them as they were fighting together, and he tried to reconcile them in peace, saying, ‘Men, you are brethren, why do you injure one another?’
 But the one who was injuring his neighbour pushed him away, saying, ‘Who made you a ruler and judge over us?
 You do not mean to kill me as you killed the Egyptian yesterday, do you?’
 At this remark, Moses fled… (Acts 7:26-29).

-How many times have we stumbled at the obstacles people have put in our path?
+How many times have we baulked at the obstacles people have put in our path?
 How many rejections have we experienced?
 Have we given up, and fled from what we know is in our heart, just because something difficult happened?
 If we are not actively pursuing our destiny, what happened to deflect us from it?
 Every one of us has a destiny from God: when He started to reveal it to us and draw us towards that destiny, did we start to try to make it happen our own way, and mess up?

 After forty years had passed, an angel appeared to him in the wilderness of Mount Sinai, in the flame of a burning thorn bush.
 When Moses saw it, he marvelled at the sight; and as he approached to look more closely, there came the voice of the Lord: ‘I am the God of your fathers, the God of Abraham and Isaac and Jacob.’
 Moses shook with fear and would not venture to look (Acts 7:30-32).